nant/nant/README.txt

          you will need the .NET Framework SDK as well as the runtime components if you intend to compile programs.

-         note that NAnt currently supports versions 1.0, 1.1 and 2.0 (Beta 1)
-	 of the Microsoft .NET Framework.
+         note that NAnt currently supports versions 1.0, 1.1 and 2.0 of the Microsoft .NET Framework.

        or